 The word "atresia" means "no opening."
 With pulmonary atresia, the valve that lets blood flow from the lower-right chamber (the right ventricle) to the lungs has not formed or is closed.

 Instead of following the normal route through the lungs, oxygen-poor blood travels directly from the upper-right chamber (the right atrium) to the left side of the heart.
 This oxygen-poor blood is then pumped back into the body.
-The lack of oxygen-rich blood makes the fingers, toes, and lips appear blue.
-This condition is called cyanosis.
+The lack of oxygen-rich blood makes the fingers, toes, and lips appear blue, a condition called cyanosis.

 Babies with pulmonary atresia seem normal before birth.
 This is because a passageway called the ductus arteriosus connects the pulmonary artery to the aorta in the fetal heart.
 The ductus arteriosus begins to close naturally after birth.
 In normal babies, a new valve opens that lets blood flow from the right ventricle to the lungs.
 But in infants with pulmonary atresia, the valve does not open.
 This means that the only path for blood to reach the lungs will soon begin to close.